 And here is where they lose me.
-Not because I really want pornography, for example, to be available; or because I believe children shouldn’t smack their children; but because I don’t believe that morality can be very easily legislated for two reasons – (1) No legislation can change the heart and, (2) these values will sort themselves out when the family is empowered; if the family is healthy it doesn’t matter what the law says, a culture of strong family will be sorted out.
+Not because I really want pornography, for example, to be available; or because I believe in abortion (I don’t); but because I don’t believe that morality can be very easily legislated for two reasons – (1) No legislation can change the heart and, (2) these values will sort themselves out when the family is empowered.
+If the family unit is healthy it doesn’t matter what the law says, the culture will change.
 My other concern is that I get the sneaky feeling that this would become the ACDP’s main driver and everything else would take second place.
 I don’t want a human theocracy.

 Where the ACDP wins for me, at least a little, is in its policies around land, particularly this:

 “[The ACDP will] Focus on rural development to address issues that arise from urban migration, by encouraging local economic development and incentives for industries to relocate to rural areas.”